maahn/VISSS/README.md

 ### 0.3
- * For deployments in 22/23
+ * For deployments in 22/23 and after
  * changed from mov to mkv files to handle crashes better
  * write last timestamp to ascii file when closing (actually first time stamp of next file...)
  * restart data acqusition when reset clock fails